tatwan/redshift-dw-example-project/README.md

 # Project: RedShift Data Warehouse

+# Scenario: Sparkify Streaming Music App

+> Note: If you are interested in Data Lakes, we will be using the same data set but instead of a Data Warehouse, we will build a Data Lake on S3, using Spark for ETL.
+We will leverage AWS EMR.
+You can check it out [here](https://github.com/tatwan/emr-pyspark)

 ### Introduction

 This project assumes a scenario for a music streaming startup, Sparkify, which has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of many JSON logs on user activity on the app, as well as a directory with many JSON metadata on the songs in their app.

-As a data engineer, we are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
-We will test our database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
+As data engineers, we are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+We will test our database and ETL pipeline by running queries given to us by the analytics team from Sparkify and compare our results with their expected results.

 Below is the Dimensional Model for the Sparkify data warehouse.